chrizog/someipy/docs/service_interface.rst

            None: This function does not return anything.
        """
        try:
            print(f"Received {len(someip_message.payload)} bytes.
-Try to deserialize...")
+Deserializing...")
            temperature_msg = TemperatureMsg().deserialize(someip_message.payload)
            print(temperature_msg)
        except Exception as e:
            print(f"Error in deserialization: {e}")

-Notice that the ``deserialize`` call is packed into a try-except block in case malicious or wrong data was sent and received leading to a crash of the application.
-This increases the robustness of your application.
+Note: The ``deserialize`` call is wrapped in a try-except block to prevent crashes from malformed data.
+This improves robustness.

 Updating Values
 ---------------

-In the example above, the ``timestamp`` and ``temperature`` fields have been filled with the values ``10`` and ``20.0``.
-However, the numeric literals are not directly assigned like ``tmp_msg.timestamp = 10``.
-This shall never be done.
-The data types in someipy like ``Uint64`` support SOME/IP serialization while usual numeric literals like ``10`` do not.
-This would lead to an exception when calling the ``serialize`` method afterwards.
+In the example above, the timestamp and temperature fields are initialized with Uint64(10) and Float32(20.0).
+Do not assign plain integers directly (e.g., tmp_msg.timestamp = 10); these literals are not compatible with the typed fields.
+Use the typed constructors and then serialize.

 .. code-block:: python

-   # Create a new instance of TemperatureMsg and fill some dummy values
-   tmp_msg = TemparatureMsg()
+   tmp_msg = TemperatureMsg()
    tmp_msg.timestamp = Uint64(10)
    tmp_msg.temperature = Float32(20.0)

-Another possibility to update the fields is to access the ``value`` field directly:
+   payload = tmp_msg.serialize()

+Directly modifying the value field is also supported:
 .. code-block:: python

    tmp_msg.timestamp.value = 10